ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 - **What is a merge conflict?** A conflict occurs when Git cannot automatically merge changes because the same lines of code were modified differently in both branches.
 For example, if you changed line 10 of a file, and your colleague also changed line 10 differently, Git doesn't know which version to keep.

-    When a conflict happens, Git marks the conflicting sections in the file like this:
+    When a conflict happens, Git marks the conflicting sections in the file like this
     ```
     <<<<<<< HEAD
     your version of the code